Summarising involves repeating the main ideas of a passage in your own words. A summary concentrates on the important points rather than the details.

 In a recent book, Guenther (2014) demonstrates the ways in which the Nazis used women's fashions to strengthen certain images of their ideal world.

 Points to note:

 There are different ways you can incorporate an in-text citation into your work.
-Usually, the author's surname/s, the date and page numbers (if necessary) appear in brackets - as in (1) above, but if you want to use the author's name/s as part of your sentance you can do so as in examples (2) and (3) above.
+You can include the author's surname/s and the date in brackets at the end of a sentence or use the author's name/s as part of your sentence.

 Paraphrasing is expressing what an author writes in another way.